Beverly Wright

 Beverly Wright is an American environmental justice scholar and the founder of the Deep South Center for Environmental Justice at Dillard University.
 Her research considers the environmental and health inequalities along the Mississippi River Chemical Corridor.
-Her awards and honours include the Environmental Protection Agency Environmental Justice Achievement Award.
+Her awards and honors include the Environmental Protection Agency Environmental Justice Achievement Award and a 15th Heinz Award with Special Focus on the Environment.

 Early life and education

-Wright was born in Louisiana, close to a highly polluted area that was known as ‘Cancer Alley,’.
+Wright was born in Louisiana, close to a highly polluted area that was known as ‘Cancer Alley’.
 She has said that these childhood experiences were essential in shaping her research career.
 Wright studied sociology at Grambling State University.
 She moved to State University of New York at Buffalo as a graduate student.
 During her early research, Wright realised the racial disparities of cancer alley, noticing that the majority of people who lived along the polluted corridor were communities of colour.
 In an interview with Vice magazine Wright remarked, “All the birds had disappeared except for the crows.
 Screens on their windows were rusting and falling off in like three months.
 The air was so corrosive that the paint on their cars was being melted off,”.
 In 1991 she attended the People of Color Environmental Leadership Summit in Washington, D.C., where she met Damu Smith.
 Smith was the founder of the National Black Environmental Justice Network (NBEJN).